boof/vagrant.sh/README.md

 - **base**

   The Base module will set LC\_ALL to en\_US.UTF-8 and the after it has been loaded.
-  It'll also fix NFS issues for you (it creates a vagrant-nfs user).
+  It'll also fix NFS issues for you (it creates a vagrant-nfs user) and delete existing bash history.

   To load a module